-If you choose the dedicated team engagement model, you would have a full software development team to take care of your project.
-The team usually includes front and back-end developers, QA engineers, designers, project managers, and any other roles you need to build your software.
+If you choose this engagement model, you will have a full software development team to take care of your project.
+The dedicated team usually includes front and back-end developers, QA engineers, designers, project managers, and any other roles you need to build your software.

 The outstaffing model means that you would add only some particular specialists into your in-house team.
 In this model, the outsourced staff would work full-time under your supervision.
 Outstaffing is a type of staff augmentation, where customers need to augment their team capacity or hire in-need workers.

 Here is the comparison between these engagement models so that you can make your best choice:

 |Can be re-evaluated (increase or decrease) during the project

 |Based on the number of staff, hourly rates, and project duration

 |The outsourced team is fully under the client's management, based on hourly rates